 ALXN1830 (SYNT001) is a humanized monoclonal antibody that is designed to inhibit the interaction of the neonatal Fc receptor (FcRn) with IgG and IgG immune complexes and has the potential to improve treatment in a number of rare IgG-mediated diseases.
-Alexion plans to initiate pivotal trials in WAIHA and gMG between the fourth quarter of 2019 and the first quarter of 2020.
+Alexion plans to initiate Phase II/III trials in WAIHA and gMG in 2020.